 Who does what?
 The notion that moving your operation to a cloud-based environment eliminates your responsibility for security is fallacious.
 Both you and your cloud services provider have specific responsibilities and capabilities that must be embraced.

-To help you focus your efforts effectively, here are some tips that have been summarised from the Forbes post.
+To help you focus your efforts effectively, here are some tips that have been summarized from the Forbes post.

 Selecting a Cloud-Services Provider